 A child changes everything.
 As a parent, you start seeing things from a completely different perspective.
-Whereas you would not have bothered before about cars driving too fast on a suburban street, now you find yourself yelling out, “Slow down, there’s kids in this neighborhood!”
+Whereas you would not have bothered before about cars driving too fast on a suburban street, now you find yourself yelling out, “Slow down, there’re kids in this neighborhood!”

 Being a parent brings on a new sense of responsibility.
 At least one study shows that dads start spending more time at the office after having a child, working harder, hoping for a promotion.
 Another group of studies show that stress increases significantly for new parents, and some even suggest that, because of the added stress, parents are not much happier than their childless counterparts.

 Ah, responsibility.
-You hold that little bundle of sleepless joy in your arms, and tell him or her, “I will never let anything happen to you.
+You hold that little bundle of sleepless joy in your arms, and tell them, “I will never let anything happen to you.
 I promise.
 I will dedicate my life to you, and you will be the happiest person to ever walk this earth.”
 However, raising the smartest, happiest, and most amazing human being is a lot of work.
 Just keeping a child alive is huge responsibility!

 Here are some suggestions on how to step back so your child can step up: